-Figure 20.1 The Star Schema and SAS Data Integration Studio
+Figure 24.1 The Star Schema and SAS Data Integration Studio

-In SAS Data Integration Studio, the process of loading dimension tables takes place in the SCD Type 2 Loader transformation.
+In SAS Data Integration Studio, the process of loading dimension tables takes place in the SCD Type 1 Loader and SCD Type 2 Loader transformations.
 Fact tables are loaded with the Lookup transformation.